-Current grantees with a substantial amount of unobligated funds remaining (50 percent or more of the previous award) as of March 31, 2021 without adequate justification may not be considered for funding, or may receive a reduced award amount if selected for funding in FY 2021.
+- Current grantees with a substantial amount of unobligated funds remaining (50% or more of the previous award) as of March 31, 2023, without adequate justification may not be considered for funding or may receive a reduced award amount if selected for funding in FY 2023. - Please check in with your current grant manager if you have questions about remaining funds and eligibility.